Kikobeats/uno-zen/README.md

 $ curl -sSL http://git.io/vcIHr | sh
 ```

-**NOTE:** This theme needs jQuery to works fine, but jQuery library is not provided by the library.
+**NOTE:** This theme needs jQuery to works fine, but jQuery library is not provided by the theme.
 Instead, you need to inject from the `Blog Footer` in the `Code injection` of your Ghost installation, as:

 ![](https://camo.githubusercontent.com/f600498109f9b8e7d15fadd28b51c75b1f585d0f/687474703a2f2f692e696d6775722e636f6d2f4b365a595933752e706e67)